Round & Round (Selena Gomez & the Scene song)

 "Round & Round" is a song by American band Selena Gomez & the Scene.
-The song was written and produced by Kevin Rudolf, Andrew Bolooki, and Jeff Halavacs, and co-written by Jacob Kasher and Fefe Dobson.
+The song was written and produced by Kevin Rudolf, Andrew Bolooki, and Jeff Halavacs, and co-written by Jacob Kasher Hindlin and Fefe Dobson.
 It was released on June 22, 2010, as the lead single from the band's second album, A Year Without Rain (2010).
 "Round & Round" is a dance-driven electro-pop rock song with techno beats.
 The song received positive reviews, with critics taking note of the song's instant attraction beyond the expected demographic.
 It peaked at number twenty-four on the Billboard Hot 100, becoming the band's highest-charting single in the United States at the time.
 It charted moderately in several international markets, including Canada, Germany, and the United Kingdom.
 Gomez & the Scene performed the song multiple times.

 Composition

 "Round & Round" is a dance-driven electro-pop rock song with a length of three minutes and five seconds, composed by Kevin Rudolf, Andrew Bolooki, and Jeff Halatrax, Jacob Kasher and Fefe Dobson.
 The song's disco influence was noted to be new for Gomez's usual "poppy" music.
 Mikael Wood of Billboard said the song "rides a fist-pumping electro groove".
 According to Amar Toor of AOL Radio Blog, the song pulls influence from Kylie Minogue circa 2001.
 The song's lyrics speak of a relationship going around in circles.
 The song's middle eight is a sing-speak breakdown, in which Gomez raps her lyrics in a Kesha-esque fashion.